 An old farmhouse, a vineyard in disrepair, and a transplanted teetotaling family from California's Napa Valley.
 Yes, those phrases correctly represent Draper Valley Vineyard's heritage.
 Today the vineyard is healthy, producing Chardonnay, Pinot Noir, Cabernet, and Riesling grapes for gourmet grape juices.
 There are no fermenting tanks here -- just the goodness of Oregon's renowned grapes bottled wine-style.
-For Al and Sandy Curtice it is a dream come true.
-Taste their Chardonnay and it will be your dream come true as well!

 Al and Sandy Curtice left California's Napa Valley never intending to become Oregon grape growers.
 That was before they discovered a run-down vineyard in Southern Oregon.
 Today the vineyard has been restored and is once again producing Riesling, Pinot Noir, Chardonnay, and Cabernet Sauvignon.
 But this vineyard is different; no wine is produced here.
 The Curtices, who don't use alcohol, produce only premium grape juices!